 - 1 Commercial fishing uses a method called "bottom trawling" which involves dragging nets larger than football fields along thousands of miles of ocean floor.
-After scraping the ground clear of coral, ocean plants and all the fish and marine animals in their path, trawlers leave huge gashes in the ocean floor. - 2 The biggest fishing net is large enough to contain 13 Boeing 747s. - 3 More than three quarters of the world's fish (the fish considered edible by humans) are in a perilous state.
-A 2006 report in the journal Science found that oceans will be essentially empty of these fish by the year 2048 if the fishing industry's practices remain unchanged that's just over 30 years from now! - 4 Industrial fishing lines (longlines) can be as long as 75 miles - the equivalent distance as from sea level to space. - 5 Bycatch is a way of describing unwanted fish that get caught in nets and on lines.
+After scraping the ground clear of coral, ocean plants and all the fish and marine animals in their path, trawlers leave huge gashes in the ocean floor. - 2 The biggest fishing net is large enough to contain 13 Boeing 747s. - 3 Plastic straws comprise only 0.03% of plastic entering the ocean.
+A huge amount of plastic waste comes from discarded fishing gear. - 4 Industrial fishing lines (longlines) can be as long as 75 miles the equivalent distance as from sea level to space. - Bycatch is a way of describing unwanted fish that get caught in nets and on lines.
 The global average ratio for bycatch is 6:1.
 In other words, six fish are thrown dead and dying back into the sea for every single fish caught.
-Greenpeace estimates that anywhere between 6.8 to 27 million tonnes of fish are discarded as bycatch each year. - 6 Birds, turtles and dolphins are also often caught in nets. - 7 More than 30 per cent of all the sea animals consumed each year are now raised on fish farms, where they spend their entire lives crammed together, constantly bumping against each other and against the sides of their extremely crowded cages. - 8 Fish farms cause environmental problems as the fish raised on them are plagued by diseases and parasites - such as sea lice, resulting from the high concentration of fish in each pen - which can also spread to wild fish.
+Greenpeace estimates that anywhere between 6.8 to 27 million tonnes of fish are discarded as bycatch each year. - 6 11,000-30,000 sharks are killed per hour!
+Almost half of these are killed as bycatch from commercial fishing fleets and discarded as waste back into the oceans.
+Birds, turtles and dolphins are also often caught in nets. - 7 More than 30 per cent of all the sea animals consumed each year are now raised on fish farms, where they spend their entire lives crammed together, constantly bumping against each other and against the sides of their extremely crowded cages. - Fish farms cause environmental problems as the fish raised on them are plagued by diseases and parasites - such as sea lice, resulting from the high concentration of fish in each pen - which can also spread to wild fish.